-About The Course: The Healer’s Path was created by Rev. Dr. Lauren Speeth in cooperation with Bakke Graduate University and Union University International to equip students with the tools they need when working to bring healing and transformational change in their various spheres of influence.
+About The Course: Journey Along The Healer’s Path was created by Rev. Dr. Lauren Speeth in cooperation with Bakke Graduate University to equip students with the tools they need when working to bring healing and transformational change in their various spheres of influence.
 A multimedia-rich experience, the course draws from a diversity of sources, including religious studies, applied ministry, ethics, and even social entrepreneurship.
 As implemented at BGU, the course will be online and self-paced, and can be started and completed in as little as nine weeks.
 It awards 30 clock hour of continuing education credit and a BGU Certificate of Achievement.
-As implemented at UUI, the course will be a part of a degree program, and follows a set schedule with additional assignments.
 For more information about this course, including how to register, visit the project overview page.

 NHM Ministrants provides digital resources for healing, hope and harmony.
 Dedicated to the premise that “all who are called, are called to be healers,” our offerings are inspired by Jesus’ admonitions regarding loving kindness, radical solidarity, open-armed kinship and non-judgmental servant leadership.
 Looking to the wisdom of the physician healer tradition, including The Hippocratic Oath, we move beyond “first, do no harm,” to take an active, interventionist approach, empowering all who ask, simply, “How can I help?”
 A division of Elfenworks Productions, LLC, “Beyond Film & Music.”
 Online at www.ministrants.com.